 Secondary vocational education (MBO)

-Secondary vocational education takes up to 4 years, depending on the level of training.
+Secondary vocational education (MBO) takes up to 4 years, depending on the level of training.
 Those who complete their training can start work or go on to another form of education.
 More than 700 vocational courses are provided in the Netherlands.

 - level 4: middle-management training